alexxnieto/cse15l-lab-reports/report3.md

 ChatGPT Source:

 The following is the input and the output of Chat GPT.
-I changed the output by basically applying it and showing how its actually it is used.
-Mostly used to find the commands and learn what they do.
+I changed the output by basically applying it and showing how actually it is used.
+Mostly used CHAT GPT to find the commands and learn what they do.
+I clarified exactly what they did and what are the parts of the commands in my descriptions.

 ![Image](img50.png)